 Koalas are the same time strange and smart in their own way .

 The koala is broadly similar in appearance to the wombat (its closest living relative) but has a thicker coat, much larger ears, and longer limbs.
 The koala has large, sharp claws to assist with climbing tree trunks.
-Weight varies from about 14 kg (31 lb) for a large southern male, to about 5 kg (11 lb) for a small northern female.
 The koala’s five fingers include two opposable thumbs, providing better gripping ability.
 The first two fingers are positioned in apposition on the front paws, and the first three fingers for the hind paws.The koala is one of the few mammals (other than primates) that has fingerprints.
 Koala fingerprints are similar to human fingerprints; even with an electron microscope, it can be quite difficult to distinguish between the two.

 The teeth of the koala are adapted to their herbivorous diet, and are similar to those of other diprotodont marsupials, such as kangaroos and wombats.
 They have sharp incisors to clip leaves at the front of the mouth, separated from the grinding cheek teeth by a wide diastema.